Axis Zipstream technology

 The dynamic bitrate controller reduces the requirements on the entire system, such as transmission equipment (switches and routers), storage (recording servers and disk size), and viewing devices (computers and decoders).
 This means that remote PTZ cameras can be operated using a less complex transmission channel, while still preserving their benefits and flexibility.

-L: The PTZ camera records the event in high quality video.
-The standard Zipstream algorithm automatically reduces the bitrate in un-prioritized areas of the image.
+• L. The camera captures high quality video of the motion in the scene.
+Zipstream automatically reduces the bitrate in non-prioritized areas of the scene.

-M: After the event, the operator pans and tilts to view a larger area to search for similar events.
-The video quality is automatically adjusted to match PTZ movements.
+• M. When the motion has subsided, the camera pans and tilts to cover a larger area.
+The bitrate and video quality automatically adjust to these movements.

-Zipstream can be enabled also for the products with the highest need for bitrate reductions: 4K and multi-megapixel cameras.
+Zipstream can also be used in the cameras with the highest need for bitrate reductions: 4K, 8K, and multi-megapixel cameras.
 While these high-resolution cameras are extremely efficient at capturing forensic details, they have been expensive to use due to the high storage requirements.
-Today, Zipstream can analyze a 4K stream in real time to reduce transmission and storage.
+Today, Zipstream can analyze a 4K stream in real time to reduce transfer and storage.
+An 8K camera is built with dual ARTPEC chips for sufficient performance.

 360-degree panoramic cameras